Vecticum/vecticum-docusaurus/docs/vecticum/administration/00013000-workflows/00001000-workflow-steps.md

 ### Create

-Creates automatically any system object of the provided object type and class.
-By delivering in 'Value expression' collection you can setup the value of attributes of created object.&#x20;
+Creates any document of the selected object type and class.
+The attribute values of the document to be created must be provided either in the attribute 'Value expression' or in an expression selected in the attribute 'Expression'.&#x20;

 The example is described in: [Create](../expressions-examples/workflow-step-system-actions#create "mention")

-By execution single Workflow System Step with 'Create' action, you can create multiple documents.
+Multiple documents can be created with a single 'Create' action.
 The 'Value expression' of the Workflow Step System or returned value of the connected Expression, should return the follwing format:

 ```javascript
 [